DA0-DA0/dao-dao-indexer/docs/formulas.md

 state and when it would be useful.

-Also be sure to check out the [keys docs](./keys.md) for a very important explanation of how keys are managed.
+Also be sure to check out the [keys docs](./keys.md) for a very important explanation of how keys are formatted.
 It describes some utility functions that may come in handy when writing formulas.
 One is used below in a complex multi-key Map scenario (`dbKeyToKeys`).